thomaslc66/TWEB_Projet_2018/README.md

 ## Run server

-Then you can run this command in an other terminal
+4. Then you can run this command in an other terminal to start the server.

 ```shell
 npm start
 ```

-## Backend Node.js Server with use of github API and Mongo DB (local)

 #### Api Call

 You can use this route to ask for the github info on a user.

-1. /user/:username where username is the github login of the one you want to stalk.
+5. /user/:username where username is the github login of the one you want to stalk.

 exemple: